balancap/SSD-Tensorflow/README.md

 ### Fine-tuning a network trained on ImageNet

 One can also try to build a new SSD model based on standard architecture (VGG, ResNet, Inception, ...) and set up on top of it the `multibox` layers (with specific anchors, ratios, ...).
 For that purpose, you can fine-tune a network by only loading the weights of the original architecture, and initialize randomly the rest of network.
-For instance, in the case of the VGG architecture, one can start the training as following:
+For instance, in the case of the [VGG-16 architecture](http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz), one can train a new model as following:
 ```bash
 DATASET_DIR=./tfrecords
 TRAIN_DIR=./logs/